HoganBerens/Golf-Stats-Tracker/README.md

 # Golf-Stats-Tracker

 Golf-Stats-Tracker is a tool where you can record your golf round details and review all of your results.
 Helping you gain insight into the strongest and weakest parts of your golf game.
+Golf-Stats-Tracker is a tool that uses your previous golf scores to show your stengths and weaknesses.
+This information will allow you to improve the weakest parts of your golf game.
+Click on the URL below and Log In with your google account to begin.

 Screenshots
 <img src="https://i.imgur.com/3kAKiBU.png">